ADML003/portfolio/README.md

     name: 'Figma',
     pos: 'Web Developer',
     duration: '2020 - 2022',
+    title:
-    title: "Figma is my collaborative design platform of choice.
+      'Figma is my collaborative design platform of choice.
 I utilize it to work seamlessly with team members and clients, facilitating real-time feedback and design iterations.
-Its cloud-based.",
+Its cloud-based.',
     icon: '/assets/figma.svg',
     animation: 'clapping',
   },